itslanguage/itslanguage-docs/docs/api/progress.md

 ## Get progress of a category

 The progress of a category (or actually, challenges in a category) can be requested by a user.
-The progress is returned for all visible users.
-If the user may list other users, the progress is returned for multiple users.
-If not, the progress is returned solely for the current user.
+The progress is returned for the current user.

 ### URL